awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-cloudwatch-events.md

 Supported events include the following:
 + A parameter is created, updated, or deleted, or a label is attached or moved from one version to another \(detail\-type: `"Parameter Store Change"`\)\.
 + A parameter has expired or been deleted, its expiration date is approaching, or its value hasn't been changed for a specified period of time \(detail\-type: `"Parameter Store Policy Action"`\)\.
-For more information, see [Set Up Notifications or Trigger Actions Based on Parameter Store Events](sysman-paramstore-cwe.md)\.
+For more information, see [Set up notifications or trigger actions based on Parameter Store events](sysman-paramstore-cwe.md)\.

 **Inventory**
 Supported events include the following:
 + Deletion of custom inventory item on an instance\.
 + Availability of a delete action summary\.
 + A disabled custom inventory type is detected\.
-For more information, see [Viewing Inventory Delete Actions in CloudWatch Events](sysman-inventory-custom.md#sysman-inventory-delete-cwe)\.
+For more information, see [Viewing inventory delete actions in CloudWatch Events](sysman-inventory-custom.md#sysman-inventory-delete-cwe)\.

 For more information about the Systems Manager event types that are supported by CloudWatch Events, see the following topics in the *Amazon CloudWatch Events User Guide*:
 + [AWS Systems Manager Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/EventTypes.html#ssm_event_types)